 So you have an obsolete website that requires a serious facelift.
 You think that newly designed web pages will generate traffic, qualified leads, conversions, and sales.
 Yes, you can redesign your entire website.
 You introduce new design elements, photos, videos, and graphics, but the surge of traffic you were expecting never really comes.
 If you have an experience like this, only website redesign will not help.
 You also need to improve your website’s SEO.

 According to an article published on https://www.entrepreneur.com, there are some top-level checklists for your website.
 Most important is a website analysis that should include the evaluation of search terms or keywords (KWs), code, and visible text to figure out how your site is positioned for Google or Bing.
 It means understanding how much coding you have on a web page in comparison to text.

 You also need to optimize the content including KW-focused page titles and Meta descriptions to that help in click-through.
 These little things matter when you are contemplating a website redesign.
 Only adding a few design components and animations will not help you.
+If you’re looking for a tool that will make your life easier by enabling you to optimize your pages with a few quick steps, click here.
 Your SEO campaign must be rock solid to boost rankings, traffic, and conversions.
 Read on to learn more.

 Map your redesigned website makeup or structure

 When you are into website migration, it gives you an opportunity to optimize and boost all things related to the site.
 It also means the URL structure of your complete website.
 For instance, if your blog had a huge update or redesign and it had numerous categories, you need to act.
 In such a case, reorganizing, renaming, as well as consolidation are all the things you need to consider.

 When it comes to URL structures, you will need to set up proper redirects from old URLs to the current ones.
 You may not need to change all URLs though if you are lucky.
 Then, you must be prepared if all URLs require redirects.